Home » FAMILY » Eight Habits for a Happy and Healthy Marriage

 The wise woman builds her house, but the foolish tears it down with her own hands.
 Proverbs 14:1

-Show Physical Affection Daily
+Rule #2: Show Affection Daily

 Sex is great, but most marriages don’t include daily lovemaking sessions – especially if you have children!
 But don’t let that fact stop you from being physically affectionate.
 Hugs and kisses (the longer the better for both) can go a long way in keeping your love alive.
 Hold hands in public.
 Walk arm-in-arm.
 Touch him on the arm, the back, the face.
 Kiss his neck and hug him from behind.

 I was shocked and extremely hurt.
 After about two months, he changed his mind.
 He was worried about losing custody and contact with our sons (it had never occurred to him that I would fight him for custody – since I wasn’t currently employed!).
-So, with a significant amount of fear and doubt, the boys and I rejoined him at his new duty station.
+So, despite a significant amount of fear and doubt, the boys and I rejoined him at his new duty station.

 We knew we had a long road of healing ahead of us – but the turning point in my mind was on the first day we were reunited.
 We were both very tense and unsure – but Howard made the first move by reaching out and taking my hand.
 He probably doesn’t even remember it.
 But that touch communicated to me in a way no words could have at that point.